 This part’s easier than you think

-At first, the name feels like a bigger deal than it actually is.
+At first, the name feels like a bigger deal than it probably is.